thecodenomad/warchest/README.md

 `WARCHEST_CONFIG=<your config filepath> ./warchest`

-(The intention was to add this to your path as the name hasn't changd yet, but these are effectively the transactions.
+(The intention was to add this to your path as the name hasn't changed yet, but these are effectively the transactions.
 Command line options for handling this better are in the works.)

 Ex.